Master of Science in Engineering program at CMU builds

 The Master of Science in Engineering

-The program's curriculum was created to allow students the opportunity to study in a wide variety of engineering fields, including biomechanics, biomaterials, embedded systems and robotics.
+program's curriculum was created to allow students the opportunity to study in a wide variety of engineering fields, including biomechanics, biomaterials, embedded systems, and robotics.

 Research Opportunities and Assistantships

-The Engineering and Technology Building contains approximately 30 laboratory facilities and additional spaces to conduct research.
-Facilities support research in the following areas: automotive, plastics, robotics, materials evaluation, micro-fabrication, bio-materials, vibrations, internet of things and nondestructive evaluation.
+The Engineering and Technology Building, conveniently located near the center of campus, contains approximately 30 laboratory facilities and additional spaces to conduct research.
+Facilities support research in the following areas: automotive, plastics, robotics, materials evaluation, micro-fabrication, bio-materials, vibrations, the internet of things, and nondestructive evaluation.

 Admission to the program requires:

 - an overall GPA of 3.3 or better in your undergraduate studies

 (conditional admission between GPA 3.0 and 3.3 may be considered);

 - a GRE score of 720/156 (quantitative) or better;